cortexproject/cortex/docs/arguments.md

 - `etcd.max-retries`
    The maximum number of retries to do for failed ops.

+#### memberlist (EXPERIMENTAL)

+Flags for configuring KV store based on memberlist library.
+This feature is experimental, please don't use it yet.

+- `memberlist.nodename`
+   Name of the node in memberlist cluster.
+Defaults to hostname.
+- `memberlist.retransmit-factor`
+   Multiplication factor used when sending out messages (factor * log(N+1)).
+If not set, default value is used.
+- `memberlist.join`
+   Other cluster members to join.
+Can be specified multiple times.
+- `memberlist.abort-if-join-fails`
+   If this node fails to join memberlist cluster, abort.
+- `memberlist.left-ingesters-timeout`
+   How long to keep LEFT ingesters in the ring.
+Note: this is only used for gossiping, LEFT ingesters are otherwise invisible.
+- `memberlist.leave-timeout`
+   Timeout for leaving memberlist cluster.
+- `memberlist.gossip-interval`
+   How often to gossip with other cluster members.
+Uses memberlist LAN defaults if 0.
+- `memberlist.gossip-nodes`
+   How many nodes to gossip with in each gossip interval.
+Uses memberlist LAN defaults if 0.
+- `memberlist.pullpush-interval`
+   How often to use pull/push sync.
+Uses memberlist LAN defaults if 0.
+- `memberlist.bind-addr`
+   IP address to listen on for gossip messages.
+Multiple addresses may be specified.
+Defaults to 0.0.0.0.
+- `memberlist.bind-port`
+   Port to listen on for gossip messages.
+Defaults to 7946.
+- `memberlist.packet-dial-timeout`
+   Timeout used when connecting to other nodes to send packet.
+- `memberlist.packet-write-timeout`
+   Timeout for writing 'packet' data.
+- `memberlist.transport-debug`
+   Log debug transport messages.
+Note: global log.level must be at debug level as well.

 ### HA Tracker

 HA tracking has two of it's own flags: